Surge protector: Domestic use

+A whole house surge protector installed on a household electrical circuit breaker panelboard in 2012; this surge arrester provides protection to all the household electronic devices.
+Two green lamps indicate that the metal-oxide varistors in the unit are still functional.

-Many power strips have basic surge protection built in; these are typically clearly labeled as such.
+Many power strips have basic surge protection built in; these are typically labeled as such.
 However, in countries without regulations, there are power strips labeled as "surge" or "spike" protectors that only have a capacitor, an RFI circuit, or nothing at all and do not provide surge protection.

-Lightning and other high-energy transient voltage surges can be suppressed with pole-mounted suppressors by the utility or with an owner-supplied whole-house surge protector.
+Lightning and other high-energy transient voltage surges can be suppressed with pole-mounted suppressors by the electricity utility or with an owner-supplied whole-house surge protector.
 A whole-house product is more expensive than simple single-outlet surge protectors and often needs professional installation on the incoming electrical power feed; however, they prevent power line spikes from entering the house.
 Damage from direct lightning strikes via other paths, such as telephone lines, must be controlled separately.